-Each Company's investment activities are managed by the Adviser and supervised by its Board, 80% of who are Independent Directors.
-Each Company's Investment Management Agreement with the Adviser was re-approved by its Board, including a majority of the Independent Directors, in February 2013.
+Each Company's investment activities are managed by the Adviser and supervised by its Board, of which 80% of the members are Independent Directors.
+Each Company's Investment Management Agreement with the Adviser was re-approved by its Board, including a majority of the Independent Directors, in February 2017.
 Under each Company's Investment Management Agreement, the Adviser, subject to the overall supervision of the Board, manages the day-to-day operations of and provides investment advisory services to the Company.
 For providing these services, the Adviser receives a fee from each Company, consisting of two components: a base management fee and an incentive fee.
-For the fiscal year ended September 30, 2013, the Adviser earned a base management fee of \$21.3 million and an incentive fee of \$16.8 million from PNNT, and a base management fee of \$2.2 million and an incentive fee of \$1.9 million from PFLT.
+For the fiscal year ended September 30, 2017, the Adviser earned a base management fee of \$20.3 million (after a waiver of \$3.9 million) and an incentive fee of \$9.3 million (after a waiver of \$1.8 million) from PNNT and a base management fee of \$6.9 million and an incentive fee of \$4.9 million (before \$1.2 million on net unrealized gains accrued but not payable) from PFLT.